-The investigator is responsible for the preparation, content, and IRB or IEC approval of the ICF and, if applicable, the participant authorization form.
+The Investigator is responsible for the preparation, content, and IRB or IEC approval of the informed consent form and, if applicable, the participant authorization form.
 The ICF, participant authorization form (if applicable), and participant information sheet (if applicable) must be approved by both the IRB or IEC and the Sponsor prior to use.

 The ICF, participant authorization form (if applicable), and participant information sheet (if applicable) must be written in a language fully comprehensible to the prospective participant.
-It is the responsibility of the investigator to explain the detailed elements of the ICF, participant authorization form (if applicable), and participant information sheet (if applicable) to the participant.
+It is the responsibility of the Investigator to explain the detailed elements of the ICF, participant authorization form (if applicable), and participant information sheet (if applicable) to the participant.
 Information should be given in both oral and written form whenever possible and in the manner deemed appropriate by the IRB or IEC.
 In the event the participant is not capable of rendering adequate written informed consent, then the participant's legally acceptable representative may provide such consent for the participant in accordance with applicable laws and regulations.

 The participant, or the participant's legally acceptable representative, must be given ample opportunity to: (1) inquire about details of the study, and (2) decide whether or not to participate in the study.
-If the participant, or the participant's legally acceptable representative, determines he or she will participate in the study, then the ICF and participant authorization form (if applicable) must be signed and dated by the participant, or the participant's legally acceptable representative, at the time of consent and prior to the participant entering into the study.
+If the participant, or the participant's legally acceptable representative, determines he or she will participate in the study, then the informed consent form and participant authorization form (if applicable) must be signed and dated by the participant, or the participant's legally acceptable representative, at the time of consent and prior to the participant entering into the study.
 The participant or the participant's legally acceptable representative should be instructed to sign using their legal names, not nicknames, using blue or black ballpoint ink.
-The investigator must also sign and date the ICF and participant authorization (if applicable) at the time of consent and prior to participant entering into the study; however, the Sponsor may allow a designee of the investigator to sign to the extent permitted by applicable law.
+The Investigator must also sign and date the informed consent form and participant authorization (if applicable) at the time of consent and prior to participant entering into the study; however, the Sponsor may allow a designee of the Investigator to sign to the extent permitted by applicable law.

-Once signed, the original ICF, participant authorization form (if applicable), and participant information sheet (if applicable) will be stored in the investigator's site file.
-The investigator must document the date the participant signs the informed consent in the participant's medical record.
-Copies of the signed ICF, the signed participant authorization form (if applicable), and participant information sheet (if applicable) shall be given to the participant.
+Once signed, the original informed consent form, participant authorization form (if applicable), and participant information sheet (if applicable) will be stored in the Investigator's site file.
+The Investigator must document the date the participant signs the informed consent in the participant's medical record.
+Copies of the signed informed consent form, the signed participant authorization form (if applicable), and participant information sheet (if applicable) shall be given to the participant.

-All revised ICFs must be reviewed and signed by relevant participants or the relevant participant's legally acceptable representative in the same manner as the original informed consent.
-The date the revised consent was obtained should be recorded in the participant's medical record, and the participant should receive a copy of the revised ICF.
+All revised informed consent forms must be reviewed and signed by relevant participants or the relevant participant's legally acceptable representative in the same manner as the original informed consent.
+The date the revised consent was obtained should be recorded in the participant's medical record, and the participant should receive a copy of the revised informed consent form.